MichaelTranB/MichaelTranB/README.md

-# Hello, World! 👋 I'm Michael Tran
+<h1 align="center"> Hi there! 👋 I'm Michael Tran

 ## 👨‍💻 Who Am I?

-I'm a recent grad from UT Dallas, where I dived deep into Information Technology and Systems.
+I'm a recent grad from UT Dallas, where I studied Information Technology and Systems.
 My journey in tech is fueled by my passion for solving real-world problems through code and data.
-When I'm not coding or teaching others how to code, you'll find me pumping iron at the gym or shredding the gnar on my snowboard.
+When I'm not coding or teaching others how to code, you'll find me at my local powerlifting gym or exploring new recipes in my kitchen! 🍽

 ## 💡 What I'm Up To

-- 🔍 Currently serving as a Coding Instructor at SiliconValley4U and expanding their eLearning platform, Nexclap
+- 🔍 Currently a Coding Instructor at [SiliconValley4U](https://www.siliconvalley4u.com/) and expanding their eLearning platform, [Nexclap](https://www.nexclap.com/)
 - 🤖 Exploring the world of Artificial Intelligence and Machine Learning
 - 🛠️ Regularly tinkering with new technologies and frameworks